 “Our small team experienced deaths of two colleagues only a few days apart.
 We really worked to uniquely acknowledge and create space for each individual.
 For one, we held a session facilitated by the Resiliency Center and a Chaplain; for the other, an avid writer, we have a writing workshop planned.
 I’m so grateful I get to share space with a team that has been so deeply supportive of me, and of one another.
 I know I’m not alone in my grief.”

-Ashlee Bright, MPA, Communications and Public Affairs Director
+—Ashlee Bright, Communications and Public Affairs Director Huntsman Cancer Institute

 The opportunity to make our own meaning is true for all losses, not just those associated with death.
 Some examples of non-death losses include divorce or changes in a relationship; illness of self or loved ones; and job or role changes.
 Having a better understanding can foster compassion for ourselves and others.